xsyn/itsyourgo/README.md

 > gem install bundler
 > bundle install

-Now you can either run the script to see if if it's your turn:
+Now you can run the script to see if if it's your turn:

-> ruby itsyourgo.rb username password
+> ruby itsyourgo.rb username password &

 Obviously you need to change username and password